viasnake/Pyxel-tilemap-viewer/README.md

 # Pyxel tilemap viewer
 Pyxel tilemap viewer is a dedicated tilemap display program for tilemap design.
+This tool is designed for my personal projects.

 # Requirements
 - [Python3](https://www.python.org/)